-The percentage split between male and female employees whose standard rate places them above the upper quartile\ \Quartiles are the values that divide a list of numbers into quarters.
-The four quarters that divide a data set into quartiles are: The lowest 25% of numbers.
-The next lowest 25% of numbers (up to the median).
-The second highest 25% of numbers (above the median).
-The highest 25% of numbers.
+^{} Quartiles are the values that divide a list of numbers into quarters.
+The four quarters that divide a data set into quartiles are:

+- The lowest 25% of numbers - The next lowest 25% of numbers (up to the median) - The second highest 25% of numbers (above the median) - The highest 25% of numbers.

-While we have a good balance of males and females in higher paid roles, we have many more females than males in lower paid roles, which also tend to be part time roles.
-Some of the reasons for this are outlined above; though taking up a part time role in a lower paid role may be a choice that individuals, both female and male, have consciously chosen.
-The Trust already offers the following which can help to decrease the gender pay gap: - Flexible working terms open to both men and women - Regular monitoring and reviews of pay and progression - Reviewing career development and talent programme The Trust is committed to equal pay and where possible reducing the gender pay gap, and will continue with the following activity: - Regular monitoring of salaries and reviews of pay and progression - Training of line managers in non-discriminatory recruitment and promotion practices Signed Beccy Speight Chief Executive
+Whilst we have a good balance of males and females in higher paid roles, we have many more females than males in lower paid roles, which also tend to be part time roles.
+Some of the reasons for this are outlined above; though taking up a part time role in a lower paid role may be a choice that individuals, both female and male, have consciously made.

+The Trust already offers the following which can help to decrease the gender pay gap:

+- Flexible working opportunities that are open to both men and women - Regular monitoring and reviews of pay and progression - Regular reviewing of individual career development and an organisation wide talent management programme.

+The Trust is committed to equal pay and where possible, reducing the gender pay gap and will continue with the following activity:

+- Continuing with regular monitoring of salaries and reviews of pay and progression - Training of line managers in non-discriminatory recruitment and promotion practices.